dudeov/Healthchecks/pexpect/readme.md

 ```
 # Note

-How to run the script manually:
+How to run the shell script manually:
 ```
 start shell
 su